Rob Clifton

-Rob Clifton is an American politician, businessman, and a member of the member of the Georgia House of Representatives for the 131st district since January 13, 2025.
+Robert Solomon Clifton is an American politician and businessman who has been a member of the Georgia House of Representatives for the 131st district since January 13, 2025.
 This district comprises a portion of Columbia County, Georgia, and the City of Evans.
 The district has a population of around 61,000 people.

 Clifton currently serves on the Economic Development and Tourism, Interstate Cooperation and Transportation committees.

 Elections

 2024

-On November 5, 2024, Clifton defeated Democrat opponent Heather White in the general election.
+On November 5, 2024, Clifton defeated Democrat opponent Heather White in District 131 at the 2024 Georgia House of Representatives election.